 The Company is committed to excellence through adding the best possible talent to its executive team.
-The Board and the CEO believes that stronger participation by women and diverse groups on our executive team is an important objective and ensures that women are short listed for each executive search.
-The Company is proactively identifying women and diverse leaders for leadership training programs and development opportunities, and identifying and removing obstacles which may otherwise limit their ability to be successful in senior executive roles.
+The Board and the President & CEO believe that stronger participation by women and diverse groups on our executive team is an important objective and ensure that women are short listed for each executive search.
+The Company is proactively ensuring our succession pipelines are diverse, identifying women and diverse leaders for leadership training programs and development opportunities, and identifying and removing processes and obstacles which may otherwise limit their ability to be successful in senior executive roles.
 See Section 11 for Crombie's goals.